 An ERC analysis found that a portion of an employer’s business operations will be considered “more than nominal” under these scenarios:

-Gross receipts from that portion of the business operation are 10% or more of the total gross receipts (both determined using the gross receipts of the same calendar quarter in the previous year)
+- Gross receipts from that portion of the business operation are 10% or more of the total gross receipts (both determined using the gross receipts of the same calendar quarter in the previous year)

 Example 2: Same facts as Example 1, except that two months later, under a subsequent governmental order, Employer F is permitted to offer sit-down service in its outdoor space, but its indoor dining service continues to be closed.
 During the period in which Employer F is allowed to operate only its outdoor sit-down and carry-out service in accordance with the order, Employer F's business operations are considered to be partially suspended because, under the facts and circumstances, a more than nominal portion of its business operations – its indoor dining service -- is closed due to a governmental order.
 The following month, under a further governmental order, Employer F is permitted to offer indoor dining service, in addition to outdoor sit-down and carry-out service, provided that all tables in the indoor dining room must be spaced at least six feet apart.
 Under the facts and circumstances, the governmental order restricting the spacing of tables limits Employer F's indoor dining service capacity and has more than a nominal effect on its business operations.
 During this period, Employer F's business operations continue to be considered to be partially suspended because the governmental order restricting its indoor dining service has more than a nominal effect on its operations.

 Example 3: Employer G, a retail business, must close its retail storefront locations due to a governmental order.
 The retail business also maintains a website through which it continues to fulfill online orders, and the retailer's online ordering and fulfillment system is unaffected by the governmental order.
 Employer G's business operations are considered to have been partially suspended due to the governmental order requiring it to close its retail store locations.